EnzoSeason/study-notes/data-analytics/6-R/week-2/r-basic-types.md

   A pipe is a tool in R for expressing a sequence of multiple operations, represented with `%>%`.

+- Factor:

+  Factors store **categorical data** in R where the data values are limited and usually based on a finite group **like country or year**.

 ## Atomic vectors

 A vector that contains **ONLY ONE** type of data.